Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 **This is the first _and last_ build guaranteed to finish with success.**

-<small>It is easy to guarantee this, because you have tested this yourself with `mvn clean install`.<br/>
+<small>It is easy to guarantee this, because the developer tested this himself by performing&ensp;`mvn clean install`&ensp;prior to committing any change to Git.
 Now Jenkins has performed _exactly the same_ Maven process, so failure is not an option.</small>

 ----